cjackson202/AOAI-FED-CIV-Workshop/README.md

 # Azure OpenAI Workshop

 This repository contains examples for creating efficient large language model prompts and embedding applications.
 Specifically this repository includes:
+- 2 documents for LLM interactions in the Azure OpenAI Playground.
 - 7 best practices for implementing prompt egineering in LLM applications.
 - 3 Python scripts that demonstrate how to use Azure OpenAI Embeddings to create embedding applications.

-The purpose of this workshop is to teach participants how to effectively utilize Prompt Egineering and Azure OpenAI Embeddings in Python.
+The purpose of this workshop is to teach participants how to effectively utilize the Azure OpenAI Playground, Prompt Egineering and Azure OpenAI Embeddings in Python.

 ## Azure OpenAI Playground